storageos/storageos.github.io/_docs/operations/upgrades.md

-StorageOS version upgrades must be planned and executed taking into consideration that data will be inaccessible during the process.
+StorageOS version upgrades must be planned and executed taking into consideration that volumes will be inaccessible during the process.
 It is recommended to schedule a maintenance window.

-Currently there are two strategies to upgrade StorageOS and both maintain data consistency during the upgrade process.
-StorageOS keeps the data in the hosts where the StorageOS container is running.
+Currently there are two strategies to upgrade StorageOS and both maintain data integrity during the upgrade process.
+StorageOS keeps the data on the hosts where the StorageOS container is running.
 When the new version of StorageOS starts, the volumes from the previous version are available.